Powerslave: Background, writing and recording

 Following their highly successful World Piece Tour in December 1983, during which Iron Maiden headlined large venues and arenas in the US for the first time in their career, the band took three weeks off in January 1984, before regrouping at Le Chalet Hotel in Jersey, where they rehearsed for six weeks.
 (Note: The History of Iron Maiden: Part 2 – Live After Death documentary erroneously lists the place as Guernsey.)
 As with Powerslaves predecessor Piece of Mind (1983), this was where most of the album's writing took place; the band then began recording it at Compass Point Studios in Nassau, Bahamas.
 The album was recorded from February through June 1984.

 Once finished, the band undertook another short break while the album was mixed at Electric Lady Studios, New York, before reconvening in Fort Lauderdale, Florida, to rehearse for the World Slavery Tour.
 The tour began in Poland in August 1984 and ended in California in July 1985.
 The stage set echoed the album cover, including monumental pedestals several stories high, atop which the musicians appeared at times during the show.
 The set amply filled even the gigantic proscenium of Radio City Music Hall.
 The tour was the first time a heavy metal band had taken a full set behind the Iron Curtain, visiting Poland and Hungary, a landmark achievement at the time.
 It continued into South America – the first time the band had toured there – where they played to an estimated audience of 350,000 at the inaugural Rock in Rio as special guests of the band Queen.
 The Live After Death album and video, recorded over four nights at Long Beach Arena in LA and Hammersmith Odeon in London, were also released; these respectively peaked at No. 2 and No. 1 in the UK charts.

 In total, the tour was eleven months long and touched 28 countries.
 Powerslave debuted at No. 2 in the UK Albums Chart, as a result of their record company EMI's third Now That's What I Call Music! pop compilation.
-Eventually, Iron Maiden's fifth studio album achieved No. 12 in US.
+Eventually, Iron Maiden's fifth studio album achieved No. 12 in US, and went on to give the band their second consecutive platinum selling in the US.